jobyjoseph/jobyjoseph.net/docs/react-router.md

 `historyApiFallback` tells `webpack-dev-server` that we are going to manage routing from client side.
 Now if `webpack-dev-server` does not find any url, it will serve `index.html` instead of 404 error. `index.html`, with the help of React Router can correctly show the component defined.

 > Above webpack-dev-server issue is applicable only during development.
-Also, after making any change in the `webpack.config.js` file, we need restart the server.
+Also, after making any change in the `webpack.config.js` file, we need to restart the server.

 With the above modifications done, let us visit `/about` path.
 Now it will show following in the browser.